Weddings and Civil Ceremonies

 Council Chamber and Muniment Room

 The elegant Regency room is on the second floor and has the air of quiet authority from the days when the Town was governed by the Burgesses.
 It is the highest room in the building with large windows which make it light and airy.
 The walls are panelled in warm pine wood with portraits, Royal Charters and other pictures associated with the history of Maldon.
-The number of people permitted is 35, though not all seated.
+The number of people permitted is 30.

 Court Room and Jury Room

 This perfectly preserved 19th Century Well Court was used by the Magistrates in the Town until the middle 20th Century and has the feel of ordered authority in its simple colour scheme.
 It has the Magistrates bench, the witness stand, the accused’s dock and the well, with seating around a large table for the Lawyers.
 Seating for the Jury overlooks the well.
-The number of people permitted is also 35, though not all seated.
+The number of people permitted is also 30.
 From the Courtroom you can also access the magnificent Balcony overlooking the High Street it is the perfect location for your group photos.

 Committee Room and Mayor’s Parlour